 - develop positive attitudes towards mathematics.

-In the Elementary, we have adopted the MOE Singapore Mathematics curriculum as we believe it is a rigorous approach to teaching Elementary Mathematics.
-It places great emphasis on the development of problem-solving skills using the model approach, leading to an understanding of algebraic reasoning.
+We adopt the MOE Mathematics curriculum standards as we believe it to be a rigorous approach to teaching Elementary Mathematics.
+It emphasises developing problem-solving skills using the model approach, leading to an understanding of algebraic reasoning.

-The Mathematical thinking which is embedded in the Singapore Maths approach, involves questioning, constructing a rational and logical system of investigation and problem-solving.
-These skills are vital to our future-orientation students who are living in an age of innovation, invention and scientific discovery.
+Mathematical thinking is embedded in the MOE Maths approach and involves questioning and constructing a rational and logical system of investigation and problem-solving.
+These skills are vital to our future-orientation students in an age of innovation, invention and scientific discovery.

-The unique feature of the maths curriculum is the spiral design, where a concept such as fraction, begins life on a very tight and small circle of the spiral.
-At the next level, the spiral opens up to revisit a prior concept taught and to introduce other related but more difficult concepts.
+The unique feature of the Maths curriculum is the spiral design, where a concept such as ‘fractions’ begins on a very tight and small circle of the spiral (i.e. parts of a whole).
+At the next level, the spiral opens up to revisit a prior concept taught (i.e. equal parts of a whole) and to introduce other related but more complex concepts, such as equivalent fractions, then progressing to the four operations of fractions.
 This continues to Grade 6 until all the related ideas are developed.
-Hence the children are provided with opportunities to revisit concepts introduced in an earlier year and to extend them.
+Children are given opportunities to revisit concepts introduced in an earlier grade level and build and extend upon them.